 The engine’s fuel injection computer uses oxygen sensors to constantly fine-tune the amount of fuel injected into your engine.
 Your car will have at least two sensors, and as many as four (unless it’s more than 20 years or so old, in which case it may have only one or none at all).
 There’s one sensor right ahead of the catalytic converter.
 This sensor allows the engine computer to constantly adjust the amount of fuel sent to your engine, assuring proper combustion and the best performance and emissions.
 A second sensor is screwed into the exhaust pipe right past the catalytic converter.
 This sensor checks the performance of the catalytic converter, making sure it scrubs the last vestiges of pollution from your exhaust.

-- Obviously, there could be a bad sensor.
 Sensors can and do fail, usually just by getting lazier and lazier until the computer doesn’t trust their output anymore.
 When the computer is slewing the air-fuel ratio up and down multiple times per second and the sensor can’t keep up, there’s a code set, illuminating your check engine light.
 Occasionally, a sensor can fail outright, often by being poisoned by leaded gasoline (not very common nowadays), or atmospheric chemicals.
-It’s a bad idea to simply replace a sensor without further checking to see if there’s something wrong that made it fail.
+As you’ll see, it’s a bad idea to simply replace a sensor.
+It’s wise to check further and see if there’s something wrong that made it fail.

-- Bad wiring.
 Sensors have four fragile wires leading up to them, two for the signal to the computer, and two for a small heating element that helps them get up to their operating temperature more rapidly on a cold startup.
-Wires that are broken, melted against the hot exhaust pipes or corroded will give erratic or missing readings.
+Wires that are broken, melted against the hot exhaust pipes, or corroded, will give erratic or missing readings.

-- A bad spark plug, plug wire or partially plugged fuel injector can cause one or more cylinders to misfire.
-Because the oxygen in that cylinder isn’t burned up, the extra oxygen in that cylinder winds up passing over the O2 sensor, making the computer think it’s not injecting enough fuel.
-The danger is that the extra fuel injected to compensate eventually winds up being burned in the catalytic converter, rapidly damaging it.
-Similarly, a partially plugged fuel injector (there’s one for every cylinder in your engine) might inject too little fuel into a single cylinder, leaving the computer confused about the readings.
-This will set a code and turn on that pesky CHECK ENGINE light as well.
+Any of these can cause one or more cylinders to misfire.
+Because the oxygen in that cylinder isn’t burned up, the extra oxygen in that cylinder winds up passing over the O2 sensor.
+This makes the computer think it’s not injecting enough fuel.
+The danger is that the extra fuel injected to compensate eventually winds up being burned in the catalytic converter.
+This is rapidly damaging.
+Similarly, a partially plugged fuel injector (there’s one for every cylinder in your engine) might inject too little fuel into a single cylinder.
+The computer can become confused about the readings.
+Any confusion will throw a code and that pesky CHECK ENGINE light as well.

-- Leaky exhaust pipes.
 A leaky exhaust pipe obviously can let exhaust gases out of the pipe at the leak.
-But Air can also be sucked into the pipe at the same leak, and if that leak is upstream of the sensor, it will see the extra oxygen and set a trouble code.
+But air can also be sucked into the pipe at the same leak.
+If that leak is upstream of the sensor, it will see the extra oxygen and set a trouble code.

 These are the common things; there are plenty of other, often obscure reasons why an O2 sensor codes might be set.

-Need a good mechanic?
+Need a trustworthy mechanic?
 Look no further than Openbay.
 Compare pricing, ratings and reviews from top mechanics in your area online in minutes.